Editorial Board

 Hans (J) Hofland, MD, PhD

 Dr Hofland's clinical practice concentrates on endocrine oncology, particularly neuroendocrine tumor patients.
-He is the current medical lead for peptide receptor radionuclide therapy in Rotterdam.
-His key research interests are to discover novel biomarkers and improve therapeutic options for neuroendocrine tumors, with a particular focus on hormonal syndromes and radionuclide therapy.
+He is the current head of the ENETS Center of Excellence and medical lead for peptide receptor radionuclide therapy in Rotterdam.
+His key research interests are to discover novel biomarkers and improve therapeutic options for neuroendocrine tumors, with a particular focus on hormonal syndromes and theranostics.
 Following his PhD and post-doctoral projects Dr Hofland also has ongoing research interests in steroidogenesis and steroid-dependent cancers.

 photograph of Dr Lawrence S Kirschner